onlime/laravel-sql-reporter/README.md

    ```
    in console to install this module (Notice `--dev` flag - it's recommended to use this package only for development).

-   Laravel uses Package Auto-Discovery and it will automatically load this service provider so you don't need to add anything into the `providers` section of `config/app.php`.
+   Laravel uses package auto-discovery, and it will automatically load this service provider, so you don't need to add anything into the `providers` section of `config/app.php`.

 2. Run the following in your console to publish the default configuration file: